 This recipe starts out with some pretty basic veggies.
 I used baby bell peppers, green onion and fresh garlic.

-Seasoned with some salt and pepper, than put a layer of glaze on each chop.
+Seasoned with some salt and pepper, then put a layer of glaze on each chop.

 I started them on the stove top in my cast iron skillet.
 If you don’t have one, no worries, but once you get one, I promise you will never want to use anything but your cast iron skillet!

-Finish the chops off in the oven and then remove them from the skillet to cook your veggies and beans.
+Finish the Bourbon Glazed Pork Chops off in the oven and then remove them from the skillet to cook your veggies and beans.
 Place the chops on top of the bean mixture, brush with more glaze, then pop under your broiler.

-Sprinkle finished dish off with a few chopped green onion tops and you have a very quick and easy comfort meal for your Sunday Supper table!
+Sprinkle finished dish off with a few chopped green onion tops and you have a very quick and easy comfort meal of Bourbon Glazed Pork Chops for your Sunday Supper table!

 Join us with our Sunday Supper Pledge and tell me, what will be on your table next week?